crodier/software-blog/_posts/2025-05-05-the-blueprint-software-process.md

    9. Changes are reflected back up to the High Level Design
 9. **Detailed project plan** - project plan and more detailed estimates
    9. Changes at this stage feed back up to complete the high level design with specific API contracts, ERDs, messages
-10. **Management review"**
+10. **Management review - project "selection"**
     10. Now we pause, and management review.
+    11. We don't start coding until cost benefit is reviewed
+        12. *Cost*
+        13. *Value*
+        14. Rank
     11. Should we start this effort?
     12. What is the **"rank"** against all efforts?
     13. Rank is used for resource assigment — across every team.
 10. **Staffing, Project plan, timeline**
     11. Only after the greenlight, staffing considerations take place, and resources are assigned, along with a much more detailed project plan
 10. **-- Only now start building --**